 Cat fleas spread additional vermin and contagions to dogs, cats, and even humans.
 The most well-known of these are Bartonella, murine typhus, and apedermatitis.
 The tapeworm Dipylidium caninum can be transferred when an undeveloped flea is ingested by pets or humans.
-Furthermore, cat fleas have been noticed to transport Borrelia burgdorferi, the etiologic cause of Lyme disease, but their aptitude to spread the illness is undecided.
+Furthermore, cat fleas have been known to transport Borrelia burgdorferi, the etiologic cause of Lyme disease.

 Keep on top of your pets’ pest potentials this spring and summer, by ensuring that your four-legged friends visit the vet for flea and tick prevention treatments or by purchasing effective topical drop treatments and ingested flea and tick products on the market.